nanomq/nanomq/docs/en_US/config-description/rules.md

 In this example configuration, two SQL rules are defined.

 - The first rule selects and manipulates data from MQTT messages where `y > 10` and `z != 'str'`.
+The resulting data will be stored in the `broker` table in the SQLite database.
 - The second rule selects the `topic` and `payload` from MQTT messages where the topic is `"abc"`.
-The resulting data from these rules is stored in the `broker` and `broker1` tables in the SQLite database, respectively.
+The resulting data from these rules will be stored in the  `broker1` table in the SQLite database.

 ### **Configuration Items**